-This coming June, Worldwide Auctioneers is offering at auction what it describes as “General Patton’s Dodge WC-57 Command Car.”
-That simple title implies that the vehicle being sold once belonged to General Patton.
-A potential bidder will have to decide just what part of the statement they accept, however.
+On June 13, 2020, Worldwide Auctioneers offered at auction what it described as “General Patton’s Dodge WC-57 Command Car.”
+That simple title implies that the vehicle once belonged to General Patton.
+After bidding $150,000 (plus paying a 23% buyer's premium), the new owner will now have to decide just what part of the statement they accept.

-You see, while the Dodge being sold does look like one of the command cars General George Patton had customized for his own use, there is a lack of clear provenance to actually prove that it was.
-In fact, so far, the auction company has offered little evidence to support the assertion that the Dodge being offered is one that Patton used, other than emphasizing modification similarities to the original.
+You see, while the Dodge that old does look like one of the command cars General George Patton had customized for his own use, there is a lack of clear provenance to actually prove that it was.
+In fact, the auction company offered little evidence to support the assertion that the Dodge being offered is one that Patton used, other than emphasizing modification similarities to the original.

 Within our small world of historic military vehicle restorers, preservers, and researchers, it is difficult to slip one by us.
 Just looking through my records, I have been able to establish a bit of history of the vehicle, though nothing that would link it to the famous WWII general.